forestgrape/coronavirus/2_biological/coronavirus.md

 > ###### Virion
 > A *virion* is the 'birth-form' of a virus.
 The genome and proteins required to infect a cell are usually packed into some form of protective shell.
 A virion has no active metabolism.

-Viruses while outdoors of cells are present always as virions.
+Viruses while outside of cells are present always as virions.
 Virions are passively moved around.
 Most virions decay but some get matched to an infectable cell.
 Once activated, virions can [infect cells](#infected-cell) and transform to the [metabolic phase](#metabolic-phase).

 > Virions are [similar to seeds of plants](#plant-seeds-to-virions): They are dormant and wait for activation.
 Virions don't have a metabolism running.
 They evolved to induce infection on the right circumstances.
 Once activated/primed cell fusion is initiated by using spring loaded energy stored in the structure of special proteins.